 - Improvement and enrichment of the lives of the mentally and/or physically disabled of the community.

-- Promotion of a quality life for the senior citizens of the community.
+- Promotion of quality life for the senior citizens of the community.

 - Provision of leadership, guidance, and activities for the youth of the community.

-Some social issues categories include: abuse issues, animal rights and environmental issues, diversity issues, elderly citizen issues, health issues, life issues, mentally/physically challenged individual issues, mentoring students, need-based/poverty issues, and tutoring.
+Some social issues categories include abuse issues, animal rights issues, environmental issues, diversity issues, elderly citizen issues, health issues, life issues, mentally/physically challenged individual issues, mentoring students, need-based/poverty issues, and tutoring.